1587/speaking-exam/00-part5.md

-First: My parents have 20 years of work experience, they can help me recognize the disadvantages of the new job. and help me make the right choice.
+First: My parents have 20 years of work experience, they can help me recognize the disadvantages of the new job.

 Second: Change a job is a big deal for a family.
-I must make good communication with them, they will feel better, we must respect each other.
+I must make good communication with them, we must respect each other.

 Third: With family member's support we will work efficiently.
-New job may need to move to another city, or go abroad, or work overtime,and so on. we need their support.

-So I think we must discuss with my family members when I have a new job offer.
+That's all.
 ```